Reviews You Can Rely On

 When selecting a base layer for your next outdoor adventure, drying speed could truly make or break the decision.
 It's important that the layer sheds moisture generated during activity while also drying quickly on the body when exposed to fresh air.

 We immediately noticed a trend when we started recording drying speeds for each base layer.
 The synthetic or Merino wool and polyester blended layers offered the fastest drying speeds, much faster than their 100% Merino wool equivalents.
 We approached these tests from several different angles, including drying on a line, drying on the body, and drying overnight.
-Now we are confident to report back with our top performers.
+Now, we can confidently report back on our top performers.

 We tested each and every base layer side by side in order to objectively determine the layers with the fastest drying speeds.